asllop/RunPack/TUTORIAL.md

 	0 : Boolean(false)
 ```

 **Beware of the spaces!** In RunPack, the space is the word delimiter.
-Writing "`[ a`" is totally diferent than writing "`[a`".
+Writing "`[ a`" is a totally different thing than writing "`[a`".
 In the former case we have 2 words, `[` and `a`.
-In the latter, we have one single word, identified as `[a`.
+In the latter, we have only one word, identified as `[a`.

 Also, note that in RunPack, the comma is just a word separator, like the space.
-It has no other meaning, it's only used to improve readability, and it totally optional.
+It has no other meaning, it's only used to improve readability, and is optional.

 The stack transfer has the following format: